Mapping

 Nested properties

-Let’s say that you have an API which returns a response like this (it will be used in the following two examples as well):
+Let’s say that you have an API that returns a response like this (it will be used in the following two examples as well):

 [